kld1997/CS3398_JavaChess_GroupProject/README.md

 * Roy Grady

   -      I added the code for stalemates, en passants, and castling.
 I also significantly refactored the board and pieces code so that it follows more principles and is more compatible with additional features.
 I implemented preliminary code for server/client connections that will be able to fully work by the next sprint.
-These artifacts can be found in the source folder as all of the individual piece files, Board.java, Pieces.java, PieceTypes.java, PieceInit.java, ChessServer.java, ChessClient.java, ServerGui.java, ClientGui.java, and pawnPromote.java.
+These artifacts can be found in the source folder as all of the individual piece files, Board.java, Pieces.java, PieceTypes.java, PieceInit.java, ChessServer.java, ChessClient.java, ServerGui.java, and ClientGui.java.

-  -    My next goal is to fully implement the online feature, make additional pieces, allow the player to input the pieces before starting, and add a CPU for single player.
+  -      My next step is to implement online functionality and allow for multiple board sizes, as well as finish the remaining classic chess functions like stalemates, castling, and en passant.

 * Kieran Hsieh